-Students will participate in one elective based on their choice, which should reflect the needs and interests of the students.
-Prior to the beginning of the elective, students will prioritise the top three electives they would like to take.

-The Course Director will review their selection and ensure that each elective group has enough students in the group to conduct the education.
+Students will participate in one elective of their choice in each elective period.
+The choice of electives reflects the needs and interests of the students.
+Prior to the beginning of the elective, students will provide a ranked list of the preferred three electives that they would like to take.
+The Course Director will review their selection and ensure that each elective group has enough students in the group to conduct education.
 The Course Director reserves the right to re-assign students' choices to maintain balance and critical mass in each elective.
-There are ten Electives to choose from.